Table of Contents

 As you fill the trunk, shake it back and forth to let the dirt penetrate the root system.
 Once the hole has been filled, press the dirt in with the toe of your shoe to give the tree a stable, air-free foundation.
 Apply a top layer of mulch around the tree to keep it wet and weed-free.

 Watering Plum Trees

-During the first year or two of growth, give your plum tree weekly watering on a low scale.
+Give your plum tree weekly watering on a low scale during the first year or two of growth.
 A drip system will assist new trees in establishing strong, deep roots by delivering water deep into the ground.

-Water established trees on a semi-regular basis throughout the growing season, well into October, to ensure that they have enough water to persist through the dormant season.
+Water-established trees semi-regularly throughout the growing season, well into October, to ensure enough water to persist through the dormant season.

 Pruning plum trees with shears once during the growing season, in early spring for young trees and mid-summer for mature trees, will keep your tree free of pests and diseases like aphids and silver leaf disease.
 Never prune your tree in the fall or winter, exposing it to frost and infection.